-Aerial drones are expected to help Washington farmers to regain some of $80 million a year they lose due to birds activities.
+Aerial drones are expected to help Washington farmers regain some of the $80 million a year they lose due to bird activities.

 “Bird damage to crops has always been a problem,” Karkee said.
 “Drones are becoming more practical as the technology for them develops.”

-Experiment conducted by team in a vineyard at the Olsen Bros Ranches Inc. in Prosser where Phantom 3 drone was used to monitor the vineyard and deter incoming birds.
-The drone used multiple deterrence methods such as playing bird distress calls and reflecting light into the eyes of its winged opponents via reflective propellers.
+The experiment was conducted by the team in a vineyard at the Olsen Bros Ranches Inc. in Prosser, where a Phantom 3 drone was used to monitor the vineyard and deter incoming birds.
+The drone used multiple deterrence methods, such as playing bird distress calls and reflecting light into the eyes of its winged opponents via reflective propellers.
 The drone’s most effective deterrence method turned out to be using distress calls in its flight path.

-The present battery power of drone allows it to fly for 2 hours/day with 15-minute interval where lots of work needed to be done.
+The present battery power of the drone allows it to fly for 2 hours/day with 15-minute intervals where lots of work needs to be done.